A free, confidential, phone service for anyone in Scotland experiencing low mood, depression or anxiety.

 The Body Keeps the Score: Mind, Brain and Body in the transformation of trauma - Bessel Van Der Kolk

 An amazing look at the science and practice of working with trauma.
 Written by one of the leader's in trauma treatment, this book is easy to read and inspiring for recovery.
-I have undertaken training with Bessel and find him to be full of knowledge and insight.
+I have undertaken training with Bessel and find him to be insightful.

 Consider keeping a journal.
-This would be for your eyes only and so the freedom is yours to express yourself without judgement.
-Writing is therapeutic and research shows that keeping a journal has a positive impact on wellbeing and recovery.
+This would be for your eyes only and so the freedom is yours to express yourself without judgement as you create a practice of free association.
+This form of self-reflection deepens our self-awareness and enhances our capacity to language our inner world experiences.

 Connecting with your heart